Women in England: Education

 The School Workforce found that females are leading in the education field.
 Women make up most of the faculty within a classroom and as headteachers.
 Women's are more likely to go to university and to obtain a bachelor or post graduate degree than men.

 Religion

 Traditionally, the Anglican priesthood was reserved for men.
 In 2014, the Church of England appointed the first woman bishop, Libby Lane.

+Although Anglican men tended to be more influential throughout the history of England, the faith also allowed for prominent feminist movements to occur.
+Agnes Maude Royden and Edith Picton-Turbeville were among some of the most well-known figures in this area.
+Women involved in the Anglican feminist movements also tended to advocate for suffragist causes.
+In the year 1930, Royden founded the Society for Equal Ministry of Women, which proved to be instrumental in making women equal in the positions of power offered in the Anglican faith.

+When the Sex Discrimination Act 1975 was passed, it did not apply to the church, causing women to branch out and create their own religious groups.